joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 > * Sharing across subscriptions, and even between Active Directory _(AD)_ tenants, using Azure RBAC.
 > * Scaling your deployments with resource replicas in each region.

-Along with images, Azure VM applications that support both Linux and Windows operating systems gets these benefits.
+With images, Azure VM applications that support both Linux and Windows operating systems get these benefits.

 > While you can create an image of a VM with apps pre-installed, you would need to update your image each time you have application changes.
 Separating your application installation from your VM images means there’s no need to publish a new image for every line of code change.
 >